staples-sparx/StaplesLabs.github.io/index.md

 # Join the Team

 Sound like a cool challenge?
-We are **seeking talented and passionate people** with talent in machine learning, engineering, design, products, operations, and more.
+We are **seeking talented and passionate people** with a flair for machine learning, engineering, design, products, operations, and more.

 Our current opened positions are: